dadrian14/shiny/README.md

 # shiny
-Shiny apps for teaching and learning statistics
+This repository contains the code for R Shiny apps I have created, mostly for the purpose of teaching and learning statistics.
+I am currently